AI stocks tumble after short-seller attack on C3.ai

 April 5 (Reuters) - Artificial intelligence (AI) stocks fell on Wednesday after a short seller alleged accounting issues at retail darling C3.ai Inc AI.N, dampening investor interest in the group of small companies that have wildly outperformed the market this year.

-Shares of C3.ai were down 10% in early trading, while those of Thai security firm Guardforce AI GFAI.O fell more than 14%.
-Data analytics firm BigBear.ai BBAI.N lost 7% and conversation intelligence company SoundHound AI SOUN.O declined 4%.
+C3.ai was down more than 2% in early trading, while Thai security firm Guardforce AI GFAI.O fell more than 3%, data analytics firm BigBear.ai BBAI.N lost 7% and conversation intelligence company SoundHound AI SOUN.O declined slightly.

-C3.ai was one of the trending stocks on investor-focused social media platform Stocktwits.com.

-The company shed a quarter of its value on Tuesday, cutting its market valuation to $2.80 billion, after Kerrisdale Capital said the firm has "serious accounting and disclosure issues" in a letter to its auditor Deloitte & Touche LLP.
+C3.ai shed a quarter of its value on Tuesday, reducing its market valuation to $2.80 billion, after Kerrisdale Capital said the firm has "serious accounting and disclosure issues" in a letter to its auditor Deloitte & Touche LLP.

 Kerrisdale had disclosed its short position in C3.ai last month and accused the company of "poor customer traction, failing sales partnerships and financial pressures."

-"There is no evidence of any real wrongdoing or fraud in the short-seller report, but it raises some concerns and investors could benefit from more clarity on a few items," Canaccord Genuity analyst Kingsley Crane said.
+"There is no evidence of any real wrongdoing or fraud in the short-seller report, but it raises some concerns and investors could benefit from more clarity on a few items," said Canaccord Genuity analyst Kingsley Crane.

 "It is not necessarily a systemic risk and should not affect other AI stocks near-term.
 These stocks are traded on (AI) excitement."